ktalons/daPCAPpuller/README.md

 Requirements for the GUI binary: Wireshark CLI tools (tshark, mergecap, editcap, capinfos) installed on your system PATH.
 See Install Wireshark CLI tools below if needed.

 - macOS
+  - If you downloaded a .app bundle (recommended):
-  1) Download PCAPpullerGUI-macos from the latest release
+    1) Download PCAPpullerGUI-macos.zip and extract PCAPpullerGUI.app
-  2) Optional: move it to /Applications
+    2) Optional: move PCAPpullerGUI.app to /Applications
-  3) First run: right-click → Open (or: xattr -d com.apple.quarantine /path/to/PCAPpullerGUI-macos)
+    3) First run: right-click → Open (or: xattr -dr com.apple.quarantine "/Applications/PCAPpullerGUI.app" or "/path/to/PCAPpullerGUI.app")
+  - If you downloaded a single-file binary (no .app):
+    1) Download PCAPpullerGUI-macos
+    2) In Terminal:
+       - chmod +x "/path/to/PCAPpullerGUI-macos"
+       - xattr -d com.apple.quarantine "/path/to/PCAPpullerGUI-macos"  # if needed
+    3) Run it from Terminal to avoid TextEdit opening it as a text file:
+       - ./PCAPpullerGUI-macos
+       - or: open -a Terminal "/path/to/PCAPpullerGUI-macos"

 - Windows
   1) Download PCAPpullerGUI-windows.exe from the latest release